gouthamgopal/Arcade-Game/README.md

 For windows use either Google Chrome or Mozilla Firefox for better rendering.
 For IOS use either of the above specified browsers if available or use Safari.

+##Movement##
+You can move the player in all directions by making use of the arrow keys in the keyboard.
+The Enemies are moved automatically and only the speed can be controlled.(look Up at enemy speed section for more details).

+###Key Bindings###

+* Up - Up Arrow
+* Down - Down Arrow
+* Left - Left Arrow
+* Right - Right Arrow

 ##Customizations##

 ###Player Characterisation###